tutorcruncher/timecruncher/features/multi-language.md

 ---
 layout: features
-title: Multi-language, timezone and currency support
+title: Multi-language, timezone and currency support - TutorCruncher
+description: TutorCruncher supports any country, and you can change your timezone, language and currency so that your software is customised the way you need it to be.
+keywords:
+  - Support
+  - Language
+  - Multi-language
+  - Country
+  - Timezone

 permalink: /features/multi-language/
 redirect_from:
   - /tutorcruncher-greek/